NF02/virt-manager-easy-installer/README.md

 chmod +x install-virtmenager.sh
 ```

+*Obviously the execution permissions must be assigned manually, otherwise it does not
+allow you to execute the parts it requires.*

 ### EFI Firmware
 The UEFI firmware is a separate package compared to the virtualization
 environment, and for this reason I have included it in the script so that I can